aws/amazon-ecs-agent/README.md

-# Amazon EC2 Container Service RPM
+# Amazon Elastic Container Service RPM

-The Amazon EC2 Container Service RPM is software developed to support the [Amazon ECS Container Agent](http://github.com/aws/amazon-ecs-agent).
+The Amazon Elastic Container Service RPM is software developed to support the [Amazon ECS Container Agent](http://github.com/aws/amazon-ecs-agent).
 The Amazon ECS RPM is packaged for RPM-based systems that utilize [Upstart](http://upstart.ubuntu.com) as the init system.